cschweda/blockchain-demo/README.md

 1. **Adding Blocks**:

-   - Click "Add New Block" to create a new block
+   - Click the '+' indicator on the last block to add a new block
+   - Alternatively, use the "Add New Block" button at the top
    - Each block starts unmined (red in the visualization)

 2. **Mining Blocks**: